tandonravi/RTandon.github.io/_pages/team.md

 ### Former PhD Students
+* Bo Jiang

+    * Ph.D. from University of Arizona in 2023, co-advised with Prof. M. Li.

+    * Currently at TikTok, Los Altos, CA
 * Wei-Ting Chang:

-Ph.D. from University of Arizona in 2022.
+    * Ph.D. from University of Arizona in 2022.

-Currently at NXP Semiconductors, Irvine, CA
+    * Currently at NXP Semiconductors, Irvine, CA

 * Mohamed Seif:

-Ph.D. from University of Arizona in 2022, co-advised with Prof. M. Li.
+    * Ph.D. from University of Arizona in 2022, co-advised with Prof. M. Li.

-Currently a Post-Doctoral Research Associate at Princeton University, Princeton, NJ
+    * Currently a Post-Doctoral Research Associate at Princeton University, Princeton, NJ

 * Ture Peken:

-Ph.D. from University of Arizona in 2021, co-advised with Prof. T Bose.
+    * Ph.D. from University of Arizona in 2021, co-advised with Prof. T Bose.

-Currently at Apple, San Francisco, CA
+    * Currently at Apple, San Francisco, CA

 * Jean de Dieu Mutangana:

-Ph.D. from University of Arizona in 2021.
+    * Ph.D. from University of Arizona in 2021.

-Currently at Ford, Detroit, MI
+    * Currently at Ford, Detroit, MI

 * Mohamed Attia:

-Ph.D. from University of Arizona in 2020.
+    * Ph.D. from University of Arizona in 2020.

-Currently at Ford, Detroit, MI
+    * Currently at Ford, Detroit, MI

 * Avik Sengupta:

-Ph.D. from Virginia Tech in 2016, co-advised with Prof. T. Clancy
+    * Ph.D. from Virginia Tech in 2016, co-advised with Prof. T. Clancy

-Currently at Intel, Santa Clara, CA
+    * Currently at Intel, Santa Clara, CA

 * Akshay Kumar:

-Ph.D. from Virginia Tech in 2016, co-advised with Prof. T. Clancy
+    * Ph.D. from Virginia Tech in 2016, co-advised with Prof. T. Clancy

-Currently at Qualcomm, San Diego, CA
+    * Currently at Qualcomm, San Diego, CA

 ### Former MS Students
 * Deepak Kumar:

-M.S. from University of Arizona, 2018
+    * M.S. from University of Arizona, 2018

-Currently at Arrow Electronics, Phoenix, AZ
+    * Currently at Arrow Electronics, Phoenix, AZ

 * Sudarshan Adiga:

-M.S. from University of Arizona, 2019
+    * M.S. from University of Arizona, 2019

-Currently a Ph.D. student at University of Arizona.
+    * Currently a Ph.D. student at University of Arizona.

 * Robin Yadav:

-M.S. from University of Arizona, 2020
+    * M.S. from University of Arizona, 2020

-Currently a Ph.D. student at Arizona State University, Tempe, AZ.
+    * Currently a Ph.D. student at Arizona State University, Tempe, AZ.

 ### Former Undergraduate Students
 * Patrick Kelley (University of Arizona)